 Counselling in the Corona Virus Lockdown

-In the meantime I am working remotely.
-I still work from my counselling room, which is secure and confidential, but I contact my clients via the computer or phone.
+I am also continuing to offer on-line via Skype or Zoom for those who prefer this.
+When counselling remotely, I still work from my counselling room, which is secure and confidential, but I contact my clients via the computer.

 How does counselling work?